 What information do you collect about me?

-The RSNO collects personal data when you: purchase a subscription or tickets to our concerts and events; when you make a donation to us or join the RSNO Circle or 500 Club; when you sign up to our mailing lists, e-newsletters or complete customer surveys or other feedback; when you provide your details to us for any other purpose.
+The RSNO collects personal data when you: purchase a subscription or tickets to our concerts and events; when you make a donation to us or join the RSNO Circle; when you sign up to our mailing lists, e-newsletters or complete customer surveys or other feedback; when you provide your details to us for any other purpose.

 The personal information we collect may include some of the following:

 - Your name, surname and contact details (email address, telephone number and postal address)